This Home & Away deal is 'ideal' for exploring Rhineland.

 At either end of the Mosel Valley are the cities of Trier and Koblenz and many choices of further directions from there.
 From Zell's local station Bullay, RE and RB trains along the Mosel line take just 45 to 65 minutes to reach either city.

 Remember, a 2 day outing only needs 1 night away.
-With an early start and late return, much can be done.
+With an early start and late return, much can be done in 1 or 2 days.

 Winzer Otto Kallfelz runs Otto's Terrassen Weinstube, in a romantic rustic setting near the Zeller Castle, specialising in local fare.